Wavelet Transform-Based Image Compression

 Testing

 All three versions (sequential, parallel, and distributed) must be tested.
-The parameters influencing runtime are the image size and compression level (threshold).
+The parameters that influence the runtime are the image size and the level of compression (threshold).
 The system should be tested using the following strategies:

-Testing by Compression Level: - Set the image size to a fixed value (e.g., 1024x1024). - For each new configuration, apply different compression thresholds (e.g., 1%, 5%, 10%). - Every configuration should be tested multiple times, with average results used for analysis.
+- Testing by Compression Level: Set the image size to a fixed value (e.g., 1024x1024).
+For each new configuration, apply different compression thresholds (e.g., 1%, 5%, 10%).
+Every configuration should be tested multiple times, and the average results should be used.

-Present the results with informative charts/figures, including both numeric and graphical representations, and explain them in detail.
+Present the results with informative charts/figures and explain them in detail.
+Include both numeric and graphical representations of the results.